fbpx

 GLP-1 Adoption Is Changing Consumer Food Demand

-“We examine how consumers modify their food demand after adopting appetite-suppressing GLP-1 receptor agonists, such as Ozempic and Wegovy.
-Using survey responses on medication adoption and timing linked to transaction data from a representative U.S. household panel, we document the prevalence, motivations, and demographic patterns of GLP-1 adoption.
-Households with at least one GLP-1 user reduce grocery spending by 5.5% within six months of adoption, with higher-income households reducing spending by 8.6%.
-These reductions are driven by large decreases in purchases of calorie-dense, processed items, including an 11% decline in savory snacks.
-While most food categories see spending declines, spending on nutrient-dense options, such as yogurt and fresh produce, shows directionally positive but statistically insignificant changes.
-We also find an 8.6% decline in spending at fast-food chains, coffee shops, and limited-service restaurants.”
+“We examine how consumers modify their food purchases after adopting appetite-suppressing GLP-1 receptor agonists, such as Ozempic and Wegovy.
+Using survey responses on medication adoption linked to transaction data from a representative U.S. household panel, we document the prevalence, motivations, and demographic patterns of GLP-1 adoption.
+Households with at least one GLP-1 user reduce grocery spending by 5.3% within six months of adoption, with higher-income households reducing spending by 8.2%.
+While most food categories see spending declines, the largest reductions are concentrated in calorie-dense, processed categories, including a 10.1% decline in savory snacks.
+In contrast, a small set of categories show directionally positive changes, with yogurt experiencing the only statistically significant increase.
+We also find an 8.0% decline in spending at fast-food chains, coffee shops, and limited-service restaurants.
+These food demand adjustments persist through the first year of medication use, though with some attenuation after six months.”

 From Cornell SC Johnson College of Business.